 Assistance should be given in advance of their 18th birthday with the necessary applications for housing, Housing Benefit and any other relevant benefits.
-The social worker must ensure that the young person has accommodation to which to move on his or her 18th birthday.
+The social worker must ensure that the young person has accommodation to which to move on their 18th birthday.
 The social worker must also ensure that the provider of the young person's present accommodation and the Finance Office is informed when the accommodation arrangement will end.

 9. Review of Services

-Where a young person is Looked After, his or her case will be reviewed in accordance with the Looked After Reviews Procedure.
+Where a young person is Looked After, their case will be reviewed in accordance with the Children in Care Reviews Procedure.